omeka-s-modules/ExtractMetadata/README.md

 # Extract Metadata

-An Omeka S module for that allows site administrators to extract embedded metadata from media files.
+An Omeka S module for that allows site administrators to extract embedded metadata from media files, such as photograph metadata embedded when a digital camera takes a picture.

+The module can manually extract embedded metadata found on individual files, and adds batch-editing features.
+When enabled, it automatically works on newly uploaded files, and can work on bulk imports.
+The extracted metadata can be copied onto Omeka S item and media properties with mapping configuration.

+Extractors include EXIF metadata (commonly found on JPEG and TIFF files), Tika (commonly found on PDFs, PPTs, etc.), ID3 (commonly found on MP3s), etc. For more information, see the manual.

 - Manual: https://omeka.org/s/docs/user-manual/modules/extractmetadata/
 - Developer docs: https://omeka.org/s/docs/developer/module_docs/ExtractMetadata/